Jack Thompson (activist): Other public commentary

 In April 2007, only hours after the Virginia Tech shooting (and before Seung-Hui Cho was actually identified), Thompson predicted that the shooter had trained on the game Counter-Strike.
 According to Thompson, the game "drills you and gives you scenarios on how to kill them [and] gets you to kill them with your heart rate lower."
-He says that Seung-Hui "was in a hyper-reality situation in virtual reality."
-Though Seung-Hui had last been known to have played Counter-Strike in high school, four years prior to the shooting, Thompson asserts that "you don't drop it when you go to college, typically."
-Thompson disputed Seung-Hui's roommate's claim that Seung-Hui only used his computer to write fiction, on the grounds that "Cho was able to go room to room calmly, efficiently, coolly killing people."
-Prior to being identified, Thompson attributed the "flat effect[sic] on [Seung-Hui's] face" and the efficiency of his attack to video game rehearsals of the shooting.
-However, a search warrant released, listing the items found in Cho's dorm room, did not contain any video games, and a Washington Post story cited by Thompson later removed a paragraph stating that Seung-Hui enjoyed violent video games in high school.
-Despite all evidence indicating that Seung-Hui had not played Counter-Strike in years, Thompson continued to insist that "this is not rocket science.
+He says that Cho "was in a hyper-reality situation in virtual reality."
+Though Cho had last been known to have played Counter-Strike in high school, four years prior to the shooting, Thompson asserts that "you don't drop it when you go to college, typically."
+Thompson disputed Cho's roommate's claim that Cho only used his computer to write fiction, on the grounds that "Cho was able to go room to room calmly, efficiently, coolly killing people."
+Prior to being identified, Thompson attributed the "flat effect[sic] on [Cho's] face" and the efficiency of his attack to video game rehearsals of the shooting.
+However, a search warrant released, listing the items found in Cho's dorm room, did not contain any video games, and a Washington Post story cited by Thompson later removed a paragraph stating that Cho enjoyed violent video games in high school.
+Despite all evidence indicating that Cho had not played Counter-Strike in years, Thompson continued to insist that "this is not rocket science.
 When a kid who has never killed anyone in his life goes on a rampage and looks like the Terminator, he's a video gamer."
 Thompson also sent a letter to Bill Gates, saying, "Mr. Gates, your company is potentially legally liable (for) the harm done at Virginia Tech.
 Your game, a killing simulator, according to the news that used to be in the Post, trained him to enjoy killing and how to kill."
 However, Microsoft did not create Counter-Strike – they only published the Xbox version of the game.
-The official Virginia state panel commissioned to investigate the shooting determined that Seung-Hui "played video games like Sonic the Hedgehog," and that "none of the video games [he had played] were war games or had violent themes."
+The official Virginia state panel commissioned to investigate the shooting determined that Cho "played video games like Sonic the Hedgehog," and that "none of the video games [he had played] were war games or had violent themes."

 In December 2007, Thompson filed suit against Omaha, Nebraska Police Chief Thomas Warren, asking him to produce information on all "violent entertainment material" belonging to Robert Hawkins, who killed nine people, including himself, in a shooting at the Westroads Mall earlier that month.
 According to the Omaha Police Department, such information is not a matter of public record, as it is part of an ongoing criminal investigation.